 - Total amount due to the College.

 - That payment is due immediately.

-- That if not paid, the student will be reported to the registrar’s office as delinquent.
+- That until paid, the student account will have a financial hold.
 All transcripts will be withheld and the student will not be able to register for future terms until the delinquency is satisfied.

 - Payment must be made with cash, “cashier’s check” or a money order.
 The "insufficient